BetterThanTomorrow/calva/docs/site/paredit.md

 # Paredit – a Visual Guide

 Structural editing and navigation for Clojure.
+Works great together with [Parinfer](parinfer.md).

 ## What is Paredit?